How to Extend the Life of Your Vehicle Wrap

 While it’s our responsibility to ensure you are provided with quality material, and installation, the length to which your wrap will last, is ultimately based on the care you give it after you drive it out of our installation facility.
 Caring for your vehicle wrap and keeping it clean is the best possible thing you can do to ensure your investment will last as long as possible.
 Here in the dry Arizona desert climate, the strong ultraviolet rays can reduce the life of your wrap.
 Wraps typically last 2-5 years on vertical surfaces and 1-3 years on horizontal surfaces, depending on proper care and environmental factors.

 It’s important that you stay on top of contaminates such as dirt, bird droppings, and fuel spills by spot cleaning when they occur.
 Also, be sure that you are washing the vehicle by hand every two weeks and immediately following a rainstorm.
-Protectant is recommended once every 90 days but can be done more frequent if desired.
+Protectant is recommended once every 90 days but can be done more frequently if desired.

 Step 1: RINSE